zachsusee10/nhl23/README.md

 ## Disclaimer

-This extension is a **work-in-progress** and is not yet feature-complete.
+This project is a **work-in-progress** and is not yet feature-complete.
 It is currently in a **development phase**, with the primary focus being functionality and user experience improvements.